 17.8 Confidentiality

-Before «Customer Name» provides information to BPA that is confidential, or is otherwise subject to privilege, or nondisclosure, «Customer Name» shall clearly designate such information as confidential.
+Before «Customer Name» provides information to BPA that is confidential, or is otherwise subject to privilege or nondisclosure, «Customer Name» shall clearly designate such information as confidential.
 BPA shall notify «Customer Name» as soon as practicable of any request received under the Freedom of Information Act (FOIA), or under any other federal law or court or administrative order, for any confidential information.
 BPA shall only release such confidential information to comply with FOIA or if required by any other federal law or court or administrative order.
 BPA shall limit the use and dissemination of confidential information within BPA to employees who need it for purposes of administering this Agreement.

 17.9 Resources Not Used to Serve Total Retail Load

-«Customer Name» shall list in section 6 of Exhibit A all Generating Resources and Contract Resources «Customer Name» owns that are: (1) not Specified Resources listed in section 2 of Exhibit A, and (2) greater than 200 kilowatts of nameplate capability.
+«Customer Name» shall list in section 6 of Exhibit A all Generating Resources and Contract Resources «Customer Name» owns that are: (1) not Specified Resources listed in section 2 of Exhibit A, and (2) greater than 1 megawatt of nameplate capability.
 At BPA’s request «Customer Name» shall provide BPA with additional data if needed to verify the information listed in section 6 of Exhibit A.

 END BLOCK and SLICE/BLOCK templates.